kle622/Hear-No-Evil-See-No-Evil/README.txt

 Use 'WASD' to move the player.
 Use the mouse to control the camera.
 Sprint by holding down 'shift', and toggle crouch by pressing 'control'.
 When sprinting, certain game objects in the world can be pushed.
 Crouching makes it harder for guards to see you behind low barriers.
+The 'up' and 'down' arrow keys increase and decrease the mouse sensitivity.

 ----- Debug Modes -----